 “You talk about believing in yourself!
 This young man was 2-for-14 from the floor!”
 TNT commentator Mike Fratello said as the Bucks called timeout to prepare for the final 16.5 seconds.

 Milwaukee didn’t manage to commit a foul until Rose was grabbed with just 1.4 seconds left.
-Rose was 4-of-4 from the line in the game and had been an 83 percent shooter during the regular season but wasn't yet ready for this kind of moment: he missed both.
+Rose was 4-of-4 from the line in the game and an 83 percent shooter during the regular season but missed both.
 Allen grabbed the rebound and called timeout with 1.1 seconds left.
 That left time only for Allen to take Del Negro’s inbound pass on the left sideline near midcourt, dribble once to his left and fling an off-balance shot from about 35 feet that didn’t come close.

 “You’ve got to give Milwaukee all the credit in the world,” he said.
-“We might have won the series but they were the better team.
+“We might have won the series, but they were the better team.
 We’re fortunate to be moving on.

 “Experience won out tonight.”

-Best thought so, too.
+Best did, too.

 “When the ball was swinging to me, I knew all the implications.
 But all the practice I put in allowed for a natural rhythm to release that shot.”